pulumi/pulumi/docs/design/packages.md

 ### Conversions

-The NutIL type system uses a combination of subtyping and structural conversions.
+The CocoIL type system uses a combination of subtyping and structural conversions.

-At its core, NutIL is a nominal static type system.
-As such, it obeys the usual subtyping relations: upcasting from a subclass to its superclass can be done without any explicit action; downcasting from a superclass to a given subclass can be done explicitly with a NutIL instruction, and it might fail should the cast be wrong.
+At its core, CocoIL is a nominal static type system.
+As such, it obeys the usual subtyping relations: upcasting from a subclass to its superclass can be done without any explicit action; downcasting from a superclass to a given subclass can be done explicitly with a CocoIL instruction, and it might fail should the cast be wrong.

 Imagining that `Base` is the superclass and `Derived` is the subclass, then in pseudo-code: